lyubogeorgiev/JavaOOP/InterfacesAndAbstraction/README.md

 Example of how to use an Interface for multiple classes to extend it and the to create a list of objects with the Interface where it consists objects of different classes.

+Lab 06 - Ferrari
+-

+Simple example of Interface and a class which implements the Interface.